 Students are able to indicate a preferred name using the personal information questionnaire (PIQ) in Banner Self-Service.
-This preferred name will appear on course lists in Blackboard; we hope they will appear on class rosters by this spring.
 Please allow students to express a preferred name and, if appropriate, gender identity or pronoun, to you and use it in your interactions with students.
 The preferred name option is part of W&M’s efforts to make transgender or genderqueer students feel welcome on campus.
 Find more information about LGBTQ resources.

 Student Access to University Buildings

 As of Wednesday, Aug.
 19, academic buildings supporting Arts & Sciences are open Monday-Friday from 7 a.m. to 7 p.m.
 These hours allow for student access for both day and evening classes.
 To allow for after-hours study, the following facilities will remain open until 10 p.m., Monday through Friday, and from 10 a.m. to 7 p.m. on Saturday and Sunday:

 - Morton Hall

 - Integrated Science Center (except the third floor)

 Ethical and Legal Standards in Student Referrals and Hiring